• Menu

 I kept my flat iron, styling gels, make-up bag, and toothbrushes on the counter.
 I could not put them under the sink because there was no room under the sink!

-In order to clear clutter from your bathroom counters, you may have to first clean out and declutter your bathroom.
+In order to declutter your bathroom counters, you may have to first clean out and declutter your bathroom cabinets to make space from all the stuff you decide to keep up top.
 It will be worth the trouble because you will now be able to put all that stuff you use every day out of sight.

 Clear clutter from furniture tops